brainswax/thegoatchick/docs/genetics.md

 - _Locus_ - the location of a gene
 - _Loci_ - plural of locus
 - _Recessive_ - a genetic trait is considered recessive if it requires both genes in order to express the trait
-- _Super Dominant_ - (my term) a genetic trait is considered super dominant if it's a dominant trait that masks other dominant traits (e.g. gold pattern)
+- _Super Dominant_ - (my term, not a technical term) a genetic trait is considered super dominant if it's a dominant trait that masks other dominant traits (e.g. gold pattern)
 - _Wild Type_ - a wild type alelle is considered the normal or non-mutated variation of a gene

 # Sources